-Guidance for SEV TURB can be found in WMO Aviation Hazards (AeM SERIES No. 3 ( r other forecasts methods suggest a high probability of its occurrence.
+Guidance for SEV TURB can be found in WMO Aviation Hazards (AeM SERIES No. 3 (https://library.wmo.int/doc_num.php?explnum_id=4555 ).

+A SIGMET for SEV TURB should be issued when observations and/or NWP outputs or other forecasts methods suggest a high probability of its occurrence.
 In addition, in the absence of other information, it is reminded that WAFC SIGWX charts can provide material to issue SIGMET for SEV TURB.